 Editable

-The editable attribute allows an element to be changed in the email editor, and is required for both editable-fields and editable-styles.
-Marking a field as editable also allows the content to be localized at the template level.
-Without this, the element will not be editable in the editor, and any changes will have to be made in the block itself.
+The editable attribute allows an element to be changed in the email builder, and is required for editable-fields.
+It is also required for editable-styles if Enable Editable Styles is not enabled in the theme.
+Marking a field as editable also allows the content to be localized at the email level.
+Without this, the element will not be editable in the email builder, and any changes will have to be made in the block itself.
 Used alone, it allows all text-based content for an element to be edited (content, image source, link url, etc).
 Refer to the DML docs to see which fields of an element can be edited.

 <dys-block>